Le lien vers cette page a été envoyé avec succès aux destinataires.

 Income from the following investments is taxable:

-- Bonds issued by public legal entities (department, municipality, etc.)
+- Bonds issued by legal persons governed by public law (department, municipality, etc.)

 - Deposit accounts and term accounts